vmware-archive/nerpa/doc/tutorial/tutorial.md

 Compare the output file with [tutorial_dp.dl](tutorial_dp.dl) to verify its contents.

 ### Program the Control Plane
 To program the control plane, we write the DDlog program that sits in between OVSDB and the P4 switch.
-Because we have generated the input and output relations, we know what the inputs and outputs to the control plane look like.
+Because we have generated the input and output relations, we know what the inputs to and outputs from the control plane look like.
 The DDlog program connects these and implements the control plane's actions, by computing output changes from the input changes.

 Copy the contents of [tutorial.dl](tutorial.dl) into `nerpa_controlplane/tutorial/tutorial.dl`.

-Compile the DDlog program, and build the generated crate:
+Compile the DDlog program, and build the generated crate.
+This generates the Rust code for the `tutorial` DDlog program.
 ```
 cd nerpa_controlplane/tutorial
 ddlog -i tutorial.dl